-When comparing Clojure vs Haxe, the Slant community recommends Clojure for most people.
-In the question“What are the most enjoyable programming languages for web development? ” Clojure is ranked 3rd while Haxe is ranked 9th.
-The most important reason people chose Clojure is:
+When comparing Clojure vs Haxe, the Slant community recommends Haxe for most people.
+In the question“What are the most enjoyable programming languages for web development? ” Haxe is ranked 8th while Clojure is ranked 9th.

 Ranked in these QuestionsQuestion Ranking